Your retirement pension under the Québec Pension Plan

 - An estimate of the amount of the disability pension to which the worker could be entitled if he or she is deemed to be disabled.

-- The amount of the retirment pension to which the worker will be entitled at age 60 - or the date of the Statement - and at age 65, on the basis of the earnings recorded
+- An estimate of the current monthly amount of the retirement pension to which the worker will be entitled at age 60 and at age 65, should he or she decide to apply for a retirement pension

-- the amount of the retirement pension to which the worker will be entitled at age 60 - or the date of the Statement - and at age 65 if he or she continues to contribute on earnings similar to those already recorded.
+- An estimate of the projected monthly amount of the retirement pension to which the worker would be entitled at age 60 and at age 65 if he or she continued to contribute on earnings similar to those already recorded.

 - An estimate of the amount of the surviving spouse's pension and the other benefits to which a worker's family would be entitled if he or she were to die.